 There are things you can do to help

-When using colour to convey difference consider if a second way of labelling may be necessary.
-Eg using shape, cross hatching or underlining.
+When using colour to convey difference consider if an additional second way of labelling may be necessary.
+Eg using shape, cross-hatching or underlining.

 Think about adding labels to paints, felt tips or pencils with the name of their colour.

-Consider how you highlight in books or on white boards.
+Consider how you highlight in books or on whiteboards.
 Assuming 'green for good' or 'red for bad' may not have the same implicit meaning to all your children.
-Even if the red or green chosen are disntinguishable from each other.
+Even if the red or green chosen are distinguishable from each other.

 Natural light is better than artificial light to differentiate colour.
 Think about seating colour blind children near to natural sources to help alleviate any distortion of perception.

 Check switches are labelled for example not just green for on and red for off.
-Gadgets and tech can sometimes have interface design that is slick and minimal but doesnt naturally cater for colour blind users.
+Gadgets and tech can sometimes have interface design that is slick and minimal but doesn't naturally cater for colour blind users.
 Even the simplest of devices may thwart - ever seen a lock on a toilet door that has red for engaged and green for vacant?
-How does a colour blind child know if its empty without knocking or trying the handle?
+How does a colour blind child know if it is empty without knocking or trying the handle?